Teo-Roussel/TDLOG-2021-ECHECS/README.md

 **Under Win64**

 Once it is done and you've extracted the files in your favorite repository, please open a terminal that is linked to your python environment.
-Then go into the Install-Module-Pybind folder then turn-on your internet connexion and write :
+Then go into the moduleAI folder then turn-on your internet connexion and write :
 ```
 python setup.py install
 ```